| We are happy to make this space available to people who want

-We are happy to make this space available to people who want to offer their Falcos for sale.
-The Falco can be a homebuilt or a production Falco, or any other Frati design.
-We are also happy to sell Falco parts, spruce and plywood, etc.
+a production Falco, or any other Frati design.
+We are also happy to sell Falco parts, spruce and plywood, etc. There is no particular format required.
+Unlike typical advertisings,

-There is no particular format required.
-Unlike typical advertisings, you can and should write a more wordy description of the airplane, and you should include a reasonable number of photographs.
+you can and should write a more wordy description of the airplane,

+inch, or pixels per inch).
+Write any description you want below the photographs.
+List your asking price, and how to get in touch with you.
 We have reworked Falcos for Sale.
 Instead of just listing each sale as before, you can now click on each to see the previous listing: how the airplane was presented, described and priced.

 The airplanes that sold for the highest prices also sold quickly.
 They are all beautifully built from the Sequoia Falco kits and without one single modification.
 All built by people who never built an airplane before and would not deviate from the design in any way.
 Some made their own wood parts, and others used kits.
 Some made their own simple metal parts and bought the rest.
 Except for the paint schemes and upholstery, there is no difference, and they have all operated reliably in all conditions, flying long distances crossing oceans and over the Amazon (except for one hot tempered owner who beat up a customs official in a third world country).